City of Melville: Mayors

 The incumbent Mayor of the City of Melville is Katy Mair, who has held the position since 2023.
 She defeated previous Mayor George Gear during the 2023 Local Government elections.
 This is her second term as Mayor, having previously held the position under her married name Katherine Jackson between 1995 and 2007.

 Heritage-listed places

 As of 2024, 172 places are heritage-listed in the City of Melville, of which 24 are on the State Register of Heritage Places, among them Canning Bridge and Wireless Hill Park.

 Sports and recreation

 The City is home to 23 active reserves, 100+ passive reserves and two leisure centres featuring indoor courts and 50m and 25m indoor heated pools.
-The City caters for a diverse number of sporting and recreation codes, including, but not limited to: